emilsedgh/modem/README.md

     * receiver `String` receiver number.
     * encoding `String`.
 '16bit' or '7bit'.
 Use 7bit in case of English messages.

-callback `Function` is called with `false` as first argument in case of failure.
+callback `Fucntion`(err, references) is called when sending is done.
-    If sending message(s) is succeeded, it will receive message id of each sent part.
-(Which could be used to gettind delivery reports)
+  * references `Array` contains reference ids for each part of sent message.
+(A message may take up to several parts)

 Get delivery reports